czbiohub-sf/czb-ui/apps/docs/content/docs/using-czb-ui-sds-and-mui-in-tandem.md

 As long as the `ThemeProvider` was set up (see "Installation"), any Material UI or SDS component will inherit the Biohub style.

+Using the styles are strongly recommended as it allows for consistency (colors, spacing, etc.) with other applications.

 ## Which components from each UI library should I use?

 It is recommended to start seeing if any of the components in czb-ui will